Hari6694/Data-Science-Capstone-Project-HealthCare-/README.md

 e.
 Create bins of these age values: 20-25, 25-30, 30-35, etc. Analyze different variables for these age brackets using a bubble chart.

-Download the data sets from here.
+Download the data sets from here(Green Tab named as Code ).